 Part 8, chapter 3 of the RTI Act provide for internal review of reviewable decisions.
 Reviewable decisions are defined in schedule 5 of the RTI IP Acts.

 An officer who deals with internal review applications must have an instrument of delegation or direction by the relevant principal officer or Minister to process internal review applications.

 Power to revoke a delegation

-The legislation provides that the principal officer or Minister is taken to have made the deemed decision.
-15 The act of preparing, signing and issuing the notice of deemed decision can be done by a delegated officer as part of 'dealing with' the application, because it is the statute itself that declares the decision is taken to have been made by the principal officer or Minister.
+The act of preparing, signing and issuing the notice of deemed decision can be done by a delegated officer as part of dealing with the application, because it is the RTI Act itself that declares the decision is taken to have been made by the principal officer or Minister.

-Section 30(5) of the RTI Act and section 50(5) of the IP Act set out particular exceptions to the principal officer's ability to delegate power to deal with an application.
-They provide that a principal officer may not delegate the powers to deal with an application in relation to:
+Section 30(5) of the RTI Act provides that a principal officer may not delegate the powers to deal with an application in relation to:

-- appointing a healthcare professional to make a healthcare decision 18
+- appointing a healthcare professional to make a healthcare decision17

 There are similar restrictions on Ministers in relation to making healthcare decisions and appointing a healthcare professional to make a healthcare decision.18 For more information refer to OIC’s Guideline, Making Healthcare Decisions.

 Decisions about financial hardship for non-profit organisation